 BIOS installation procedures vary.
-Follow any instructions that appear on the screen after the download is complete.
-If no instructions appear, follow these steps.
+Follow any instructions that are displayed on the screen after the download is complete.
+If no instructions are displayed, follow these steps.

-- 1. Type file in the taskbar search box, and then select File Explorer. - Select your hard drive designation.
-The hard drive designation is typically Local Disk (C:).
+- 1. Type file in the taskbar search box, and then select File Explorer. - 2.
+Select your hard drive designation.
+The hard drive designation is typically Local Disk (C:). - 3.
+Using the hard drive path you recorded earlier, open the folder that contains the update. - 4.
+Double-click the file that has an .exe extension (for example, filename.exe).

-- 3. Using the hard drive path you recorded earlier, open the folder that contains the update. - Double-click the file that has an .exe extension (for example, filename.exe).
-The BIOS installation begins. - 5.
-Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.
+The BIOS installation begins.

+- 5. Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.